-You may know all too well about hot flashes, night sweats, and other menopause-related changes.
+You may know all too well about hot flushes, night sweats, and other menopause-related changes.
 But if intercourse becomes painful after menopause, you may have a lot of questions.
-Many women don't realize that painful intercourse can result from vaginal changes that happen during menopause.
-In fact, a recent survey of postmenopausal women, 97% considered hot flashes a symptom of menopause.
-Yet only 57% were aware that painful intercourse is also a symptom.
+Many women don't realise that painful intercourse can result from vaginal changes that happen during menopause.
 Painful intercourse after menopause is more common than you may think.
 Over half of menopausal women experience vaginal symptoms.
-And while other symptoms, like night sweats and hot flashes, will lessen over time, painful intercourse is unlikely to get better on its own.
+And while other symptoms, like night sweats and hot flushes, will lessen over time, painful intercourse is unlikely to get better on its own.
 In fact, it can get worse.

 Why does it happen?

 - Less Estrogen: After menopause, your body makes less of the female hormone estrogen.
 Estrogen helps keep vaginal tissue, or vaginal "walls," moist.
 As your estrogen levels drop, your vaginal walls can lose moisture, become thin, and shrink.
 This causes dryness and inflammation that can make intercourse hurt.
 These vaginal changes are a common condition called vaginal atrophy.

 - Less natural moisture: Estrogen helps create vaginal fluid.
 This fluid decreases vaginal irritation during sexual intercourse.
 Less estrogen means less natural moisture, which means more dryness, inflammation, and pain during intercourse.